GioLombardi/PML-Final-Project/README.md

 - **`README.md`**
   - Provides an overview, instructions, and important information about the repository.
 - **`project_report.pdf`**
   - Contains a detailed description of the project, including results and conclusions.
-[Download the PDF](https://github.com/GioLombardi/PML-Final-Project/blob/main/project_report.pdf)

 ## Running the Notebooks